telvis07/kaggle-melbourne-university-seizure-prediction/milestone-report-1-docs/kaggle-eeg-milestone-slides.md

 ========================================================

 * Each point represents a 10-minute EEG segment file
-* X-axis is the number of 30-second windows predicted as `seizures` by the RF
+* X-axis is the number of 30-second windows predicted as `preictal` by the RF
-* X-axis is the number of 30-second windows predicted as `non-seizures` by the RF
+* X-axis is the number of 30-second windows predicted as `interictal` by the RF
 * The closer to an axis, the more certain the predicion

 ***